zzalscv2/FFEA/doc/4-Tutorial/9-FFEAPBDMapper.md

 The new atomic structure can be saved by opening the file menu and seleting ` save PDB `.
 For this example, we will save it as ` Atomicstructure.pdb `.

-Begin ` Atomicstructure.pdb `, an atomic structure aligned with the FFEA mesh, the next step is to create the map between them.
+Once an atomic structure is aligned with the FFEA mesh, the next step is to create the map between them.
 This is done through a number of scripts within the FFEAtools package, can be called from a front end command: